patricklago21/challenge2-portfolio/README.md

-# challenge2-portfolio
+# Module 2, Challenge 2

+## Completed portfolio with links to my created projects and personal hobbies.
+When I'm not working on our course, you can find me stirring-up an old fashioned.

+## 🥃

-## Designed by Patrick Lago
+#### Designed by Patrick Lago